simonewebdesign/simonewebdesign/source/_posts/2014-04-30-ruby-is-magic.md

 Now, can you see the beauty of Ruby?
 It's just... *magic*.

-<iframe width="768" height="432" src="//www.youtube-nocookie.com/embed/NLQzSZmxJLQ" frameborder="0" allowfullscreen></iframe>
+<iframe class="fluidMedia" src="//www.youtube-nocookie.com/embed/NLQzSZmxJLQ" frameborder="0" allowfullscreen></iframe>

-I love Ruby.